 - 2 pounds of beef, thin sliced

-Grilled Carne Asada Recipe
+Grilled Carne Asada Recipe Video Tutorial

 Let’s begin with the marinade.
 For this you will need either a mortar and pestle or a food processor.
-Combine the dry ingredients (fresh coriander, black pepper, kosher salt, cumin, chilli powder, Mexican oregano, ground clove, fresh garlic cloves) along with some olive oil.
+Combine the dry ingredients (fresh coriander, black pepper, kosher salt, cumin, chili powder, Mexican oregano, ground clove, fresh garlic cloves) along with some olive oil.
 Grind them in your mortar/food processor until you have a paste.

 Transfer the paste to a different container.
 Pro tip: Do not use metal containers for acidic foods, because they will end up having a metallic flavor.
 To the same container, add ¼ cup of olive oil, ½ cup of red wine vinegar, ⅓ cup orange juice, ⅓ cup lime juice, ½ bottle of beer.
 Stir the ingredients.